nrp-nautilus/fall25training/README.md

 ## Getting Started

-1. Check the [NRP Training Schedule](https://nrp.ai/training/) for session times and Zoom links
+1. Check the [NRP Training Schedule](https://nrp.ai/training/) for session times and live Zoom links
 2. Navigate to the specific session directory for materials
 3. Each session has its own README with detailed information
+4. Recordings will be posted after each session

+## Recordings

+- **Sessions 1-4**: Recordings available (see individual session pages)
+- **Sessions 5-9**: Recordings coming soon

 ## Support